Play Module

 The Play module can:

-- Play a sound file,
+- Play sound files

 - Play DTMF tones